 This is where entrance cameras can help.
 This could be a reception area or lift exit area.

-Here at Cammy, we get a lot of visitors, whether it’s delivery people, the cleaners, or this pesky sales guy that keeps asking us to donate to the Nigerian Prince Immigration Fund.
+Here at Cammy, we get a lot of visitors, whether it’s delivery people, the cleaners, or clients.

 Entrance cameras allow us to track the coming and going of these people and review footage if there is a security breach.